danielpozsar/grogupy/docs/source/tutorials/input_formats.rst

     Parallelization can be turned on over the Brillouin-zone sampling by setting parallelmode to "K".
 It should be turned on for efficiency.

-outmagneticmoment, *by default total*
+outspinmoment, *by default total*
-    It can be total or local and determines wether to use the total magnetic moment from the atom or just magnetic moment of the selected shells or orbitals.
+    It can be total or local and determines wether to use the total magnetic moment from the atom or just spin moment of the selected shells or orbitals.
 It is used for the Uppsala and Vampire input files.

 savemagnopy, *by default False*
     If True the magnopy input file is saved.

-magnopyprecision, *by default None*
-    It sets the numerical precision in the magnopy input file by rounding.
-    None means that there is no rounding at all.

 magnopycomments, *by default True*
     If it is True, then the system and simulaton information is prepended in